 Q What is expected of me as a Coordinator?

 If you decide to become a Coordinator, you are required to represent the FHT in a professional manner and to hold a minimum of 5 meetings each year in your area.
 You can offer more and you can add other events, such as summer trips, workshops and training courses if you wish.
 There will, of course, be some time spent in preparing your calendar of events twice a year and also preparing for the meeting on the day you hold it.
+You will also need to maintain attendance sheets and a balance sheet to track monies paid in and out.

 Q What area will my group cover?